butadpj/simple-ecommerce-app--vuejs-cli/README.md

-# Simple Ecommerce Application wit Vue CLI
+# Simple Ecommerce Application using Vue CLI

 #### Made with <3 and VueJS